RERA & Real Estate Agents

 • No agent can sell any project without obtaining RERA registration.

-• Registration needs to be renewed.
+• The registration needs to be renewed.

-• Registration can be revoked or blocked if any breach is made to conditions of registration for a specified time.
+• Registration can be revoked or blocked if any breach is made to the conditions of registration for a specified time.

 1. Section 10: